mainangethe/js-simple-calendar/README.md

 It then appends a '0' for all digits between 1 and 9.
 And then adds the digit to the list.
 Finally the list is appended back to the same `<ul>` element.
-The total number of lists element generated together with the loop limit is set by the days of the month variable.
+The total number of `<li>` element generated together with the loop limit is set by the days of the month variable.

 #### How the quotePicker( month ) works